WebsiteBaker-modules/anynews/README.md

 - Optional: small modification of your template file to enable jQuery support

 ## Installation
-1. download latest [module archive](https://github.com/cwsoft/wb-cwsoft-anynews/archive/master.zip) from GitHub
+1. download latest archive from [GitHub](https://github.com/cwsoft/wb-cwsoft-anynews/archive/master.zip) or [url=http://addons.websitebaker2.org/pages/en/browse-add-ons.php?id=0C80D11]WB repository[/url]
+   (you can skip steps 2-3 if you use the archive from the WebsiteBaker repository)
 2. unpack the archive on your local computer
 3. zip the contents of the folder ***cwsoft-anynews*** (without the folder itself)
 2. log into your WebsiteBaker backend and go to the `Add-ons/Modules` section